Lukepancrazi9/meet-app/README.md

 I want to be able to use the app even when I am offline So that I can still see previously loaded events

-Scenario: User goes offline and uses the app
+Scenario: User goes offline and uses the app <br />
     - Given the user loses internet connection while on the app <br />
     - When the user refreshes the page <br />
     - Then the previously loaded events should still be displayed